-The czAR(T) Krzywogońca foundation, founded in 2017, is run in a traditional Bory Tucholskie style complex, providing a space for meetings and creative activities.
-At the base of all the foundation’s activities lies the idea of the meeting of representatives of various cultures, nationalities and spheres of interest.
+The czAR(T) Krzywogońca foundation, founded in 2017, is run in a traditional rural Polish style complex.
+It provides a space for meetings and creative activities of representatives of various cultures, nationalities and spheres of interest.

 The foundation hosts many exciting events throughout the year, which includes a robust calendar of activities and events that are geared towards poetry writing, granting financial support for books publishing, and hosting a writer-in-residence program and residential translation workshops.
 It is a place where writers, artists, and the public come together.

 The foundation hosts also events that are geared towards promotion of local and regional cultures.
 This include maintaining tradition and the development of national, civic and cultural awareness; the development and propagation of traditional products from Bory Tucholskie;

 the running of activities assisting the development and integration of local communities.

 Since its creation, the foundation has hosted many cultural events that are held regularly.
 The description of these events is available in the “projects” and “news” menu.

 The foundation is chaired by a very experienced project manager, Ms Grazyna Wojcieszko.
 She is a graduate of Literary-Artistic Studies at the Jagiellonian University in Poland.
 With an MA in computer sciences from the prestigious French universities Paris-Sud and Pierre-et-Marie-Curie, (France), she was employed by the European Commission in Brussels managing scientific research projects.